 60 has the advantage of having many divisors: 2, 3, 4, 5, 6, 10, 12, 15, 20, 30, and 60.

-Today the time system of hours still uses the base sixty: 60 seconds = 1 minute, 60 minutes = 1 hour = 3600 seconds
+Today the time system of hours still uses the numerotation in base sixty: 60 seconds = 1 minute, 60 minutes = 1 hour = 3600 seconds

 Convert the Babylonian numbers to Hindu-Arabic numerals (1,2,3,4,5,6,7,8,9,0), then use the Roman numeral converter of dCode.

 Clay tablets played a crucial role in understanding Babylonian numbers, as they were the medium on which the ancient Babylonians wrote their numerations.
-These tablets have survived through the centuries, providing a valuable source of information about the numerical and mathematical systems of the time.
+These tablets have survived through the centuries, providing a valuable source of information about the numerical and mathematical systems of this civilization.

 dCode retains ownership of the "Babylonian Numerals" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Babylonian Numerals" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Babylonian Numerals" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Babylonian Numerals" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Babylonian Numerals" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Babylonian Numerals" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Babylonian Numerals" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.